Polish railway signalling: Shunting signals

 Shunting signals (Pol. tarcza manewrowa literally manoeuver shield) are used exclusively at stations.
 A consist shunting on such signals must not leave the station.
 Shunting signals are either stand-alone or incorporated into semi-automatic signals, which include the letter "m" in their name on such occasions.

 Stand-alone shunting signals have their posts painted gray, except in the case it is a part of the semi-automatic signal, which is painted with white-red stripes.
 Stand-alone shunting signals are numbered with 'Tm' preceding an Arabic number, and are numbered independently of other signalling or points within a station, e.g. Tm7.

 Old colour light signals

 The colour light signals installed between 1959 and 1969 differ from the contemporary system.
 They are still in use at several stations.
-As a matter of fact they can also be used with ETCS Level 1, only the LEU unit must be reprogrammed to understand certain combinations of lights differently.
+As a matter of fact they can also be used with ETCS, only the LEU unit must be reprogrammed to understand certain combinations of lights differently.